-Wrekin Forest School is pationate about seeing children succeed and is particularly successful in developing self-esteem and confidence, and motivating children who, for a range of reasons, struggle in a classroom environment.
+Wrekin Forest School has a fun-loving, pationate team who thrive on seeing children succeed and is particularly successful in developing self-esteem and confidence, and motivating children who, for a range of reasons, struggle in a classroom environment.

 It has additional physical, social and health benefits for children and young people who are leading increasingly indoor lives, helping them to enjoy physical activity outdoors and mitigate obesity.
 Children and young people become more confident in their own natural and made environments, and acquire a deeper understanding about environmental issues locally and globally.

 Forest School believes that, although every Forest School will be unique, each should adhere to 6 key principles:

 Forest School is a long term, repetitive learning process that uses a natural outdoor space.
 It is a specific ethos of learning that focuses on processes rather than products and allows learners time and space to develop at their own rate.
 Learners develop a strong sense of space through repeated contact with the natural world (ideally woodland, but not always) throughout the year and in all weathers.